COSIMA/regional-mom6/README.md

 and then you can install `regional_mom6` via pip.

+(If your environment don't have pip then `conda install pip` should do the job.)

 ```bash
 pip install git+https://github.com/COSIMA/regional-mom6.git
 ```

 This will install the latest version of `regional_mom6` plus any required dependencies.
-(`esmpy` won't be installed as a dependency and that's why we had to install it separately.)
+(`esmpy` won't be installed as a dependency and that's why need to install it separately.)

 Alternatively, you can also install a particular tag or git commit using, e.g.,